 1. Make a Morning of It

-It’s not the largest producer-only farmers’ market in the U.S. for no reason.
+There's a reason it's the largest producer-only farmers’ market in the U.S.

 The Dane County Farmers’ Market is big, like, 275+ vendors with over 150 attending each week big.
 With booths offering only what they produce, vendors can (and do) sell out.
 If you’re looking for something specific, like a fresh-baked pie, melt-in-your-mouth morel mushrooms, or the season’s first sunflowers, arrive early.
 (We suggest before 9 am.)